vuejs/vetur/rfcs/002-monorepo-support.md

 - Have any multiple `tsconfig.json` case for a Vue project?
 - What to base a project on?
 Use `tsconfig.json`, `package.json`, or config in [RFC](https://github.com/vuejs/vetur/pull/2378)?
 - Which plan to use?
+- Have any multiple `tsconfig.json` case for a other framework project?
+React?
+Angular?